The Tanzanian banking sector recorded strong growth in 2019, with profits before tax reaching TZS 590 billion, +88% more than TZS 313 billion in 2018.

 With so many banks, and a population largely unbanked, Tanzania has been recorded significant growth in the level of financial inclusion over the last decade.

 Meanwhile, according to the Bank of Tanzania (BoT), overall, the banking sector remained sound and stable in terms of profitability, capital adequacy, liquidity, and asset quality.

 According to the latest Financial Sector Supervision Annual Report of the Bank of Tanzania (BoT), in 2019 the Tanzanian banking sector grew in terms of assets, loans, deposits, and profits compared to 2018.

 Banking Sector Earnings

 During 2019, the sector remained profitable as depicted by Return on Assets (ROA) and Return on Equity (ROE) ratios, which increased to 1.86% and 7.13% from 1.04% and 2.88% in 2018, respectively.
-The increase in profitability was driven by increase in interest income consistent with growth in loan portfolio, and decrease in interest expenses.
+The increase in profitability was driven by an increase in interest income consistent with growth in the loan portfolio, and a decrease in interest expenses.

 The sector recorded a record profit before tax of TZS 590 billion in 2019, compared to TZS 313 billion in 2018 (+88%).

 In 2019, the sector remained adequately capitalized.
 Core and total capital adequacy ratios stood at 17.04% and 18.06% compared to 16.20% and 18.14% in 2018, respectively.
 Both ratios were above the minimum legal requirements of 10% and 12% for core and total capital, respectively.

 The increase in the core capital adequacy ratio is partly explained by retention of profit and additional capital injection.
 The decrease in the total capital adequacy ratio is ascribed to regulatory measures to remove the one percent general provision requirement on unclassified loans.
 The measure was taken to enable banks and financial institutions to play a more active role in the provision of credit to the private sector.